matm/jQuery-File-Upload-Wiki/Drop-zone-effects.md

     <div class="dropzone ui-corner-all">Drop files here</div>
 </div>
 ```

-When files are dragged onto the document window, the class "ui-state-active" will be added to the dropzone element with a transition effect.
-When files are dragged over the dropzone element, the class "ui-state-highlight" will be added to the dropzone element with a transition effect.

 The following CSS definitions will show and enlarge/reduce and highlight effect for the dropzone element:
 ```css